ISGT NA 2021 Call For Panel Sessions

 The above discussion can range from 300 to 2000 words, approximately.

 Important Note: All panel chairs/moderators and panelists listed in the final program must register and pay the conference registration fee in order to attend and present at the conference.
-Once your panel proposal is accepted, please make sure your designated panelists are aware of the registration requirement.
+They are also expected to pre-record their presentations limited to 15 minutes.
+The pre-recorded presentations as well as the pdf version of the presentations will be due two weeks prior to the conference for registered attendees to view.
+The live panel session will be dedicated to Q/A. Once your panel proposal is accepted, please make sure your designated panelists are aware of the registration and recording requirement.

-Information on hotel and conference registration will be available here on the ISGT 2021 website.
+Information on conference registration will be available on the ISGT 2021 website.

 Conference Organizing Committee